STEP Academic Support

 Afternoon elective classes incorporate hands-on techniques and inter-disciplinary themes to connect students to real world opportunities in Internet technologies, art and design, engineering, publishing, clinical medicine, and math and science careers.

 Tutoring and Counseling

-STEP and BEST gives several talented 11th and 12th graders each year the opportunity to conduct scientific or technological research at NYU facilities.
+STEP gives several talented 11th and 12th graders each year the opportunity to conduct scientific or technological research at NYU facilities.
 Students are later given the chance to present their research and findings at the annual STEP State Conference in Albany, NY.